 It’s also now that you’ll be on the dirt and it’s time for two things – again some serious tyre pressure reduction and some 4WD engagement, because just around the next corner starts the sand.
 Put your thinking caps on right now.

 In summer the sand here is SOFT (seems to be a common theme).
-In the first five hundred metres you’ll be bogged if you haven’t gone straight down to 15psi/105kPa, yep 15 psi.
+In the first five hundred metres you’ll be bogged if you haven’t gone straight down to 15psi/105kPa, yep 15 psi (if you’re running silly 18″ wheels you might want to keep a couple more psi up your sleeve (18-20psi) because lower pressures might result in a tyre becoming uncoupled from the wheel, it’s all about sidewall height and flex and 18″ are generally crap with a shorter footprint and less bead retention).
 Now don’t stress about that pressure because it’ll achieve a bunch of things.
 One is it might preserve a marriage and two it’ll save you looking like a loser because the trail gets busy and that half hour you spend pfaffing around trying to get unstuck will be holding other people up.
 You don’t need that stress.
 The other plusses are you’ll preserve the track and also your tyres if you nudge a piece of sharp limestone further into the park.